alkem-io/alkemio/Design/ConceptualDesign.md

 An additional concept that may help convey the importance of Ecoverse is the notion of DNA - whereby the "DNA" from the Ecoverse host is used to help establish the right ingredients (community) and culture within hosted Challenges.

 ## Ecoverse Services
 The Ecoverse is active in facilitating the Challenges it is hosting, ensuring that the Challenges have access to the right services to help the Challenge make progress.
-These services may be provided directly by the the organisation running the Ecoverse but potentially by other curated service providers.
+These services may be provided directly by the organisation running the Ecoverse, but potentially by other curated service providers.

 ![Ecoverse Services: Supporting the Challenges](Images/EcoverseServices.png "Ecoverse Services: Supporting the Challenges")

 # **CherryVerse: connected Ecoverses**
 The expectation is that over time a number of Ecoverses will be established - each with their own "ingredients & recipes" for the Challenges that they host.
-The types of Challenges hosted in each Ecoverse may also differ e.g. there can be socially driven challenges, or a government could decide to host their own Ecoverse to facilitate Challenges involving public-private cooperation.
+The types of Challenges hosted in each Ecoverse may also differ, e.g. there can be socially driven challenges, or a government could decide to host their own Ecoverse to facilitate Challenges involving public-private cooperation.

 ![CherryVerse](Images/CherryVerse.png "CherryVerse - interacting Ecoverses")